natalieagus/50002-2022/_lab/lab6.md

 0x80000010	mouse interrupt (must specify “.options tty” to enable)
 ```

-This means that the first five instructions in `lab6_submit.uasm` contains instructions to branch out to the respective handler
+This means that the first five instructions in `tinyOS_submit.uasm` contains instructions to branch out to the respective handler

 ```cpp
 . = VEC_RESET   | This is loaded at address 0x80000000